chenxiaolong/ChargeLimit/README.md

 * Only works with Google Pixel devices (Tensor SOC) and Android versions (>= 15 QPR1) where Google officially supports the charge limit feature.
 * There are no configuration options because the `google_battery` HAL does not expose anything more than an on/off switch for the charge limit feature.
 It is possible to implement fancier charge limit functionality by ignoring the `google_battery` HAL and configuring the USB controller directly, but this will never be supported in ChargeLimit.
+* Issues that only happen when not running the stock Pixel OS:
+    * When the device is plugged in, the battery icon in the status bar will always show the shield and the lock screen will show `Charging on hold to protect battery`, even while the device is still charging.
+The logic to show better icons and messages are sadly part of Pixel OS' proprietary components, not in AOSP.
     * As a side effect of not running a background service, when switching between two Android users that are already unlocked, the charge limit setting does not get applied.
-This only matters when the device is not running the stock Pixel OS and the users have different charge limit settings.
+This only matters when the users have different charge limit settings.
 This can be worked around by opening the quick settings panel once (without tapping on anything) after switching users.
 * **I plan to stop maintaining this project once GrapheneOS has a native charge limit feature because I'll no longer have a user for it.**

 ## Usage